winft/theseus-ship/CONTRIBUTING.md

 Note that this will likely fail for several projects on the first run since you require additional dependencies.
 Check the FDBuild log output to find out what dependencies are missing.
-A complete list of reuiqred dependencies with drifting correctness is also listed [in the KDE Community Wiki](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies).
+A complete list of required dependencies with drifting correctness is also listed [in the KDE Community Wiki](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies).

 Once you have installed additional dependencies and want to continue building the projects